mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **Connect the circuit to the 7-segment:** Now, wire the output of the AND gate we just built to an empty row on the breadboard, near the 7-segment.
 Take a resistor, wire one end of the resistor with the output of the circuit we just built.
 Connect the other end to the pin E on the 7-segment.
 Now, we're done with our circuit for LED E.

-- **Testing:** Due to the position of LED E, it should lights up when our Volt value is at 0 and 2.
+- **Testing:** Due to the position of LED E, it should light up when our Volt value is at 0 and 2.
 See the video to understand how it works.

 [Video showing how LED lights up in the circuit](https://drive.google.com/file/d/1Lqr9JXy8fbRZOmIBiVwSRJ_zQhbCa_DC/view?t%253D5)